WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/Regulatory/ReadME.md

  - P_nmRegGeometry.csv

 #### Operation and Steps:
-- For tabular regulatory informatoin, read the input files and generate temporary input dataframes for Interstate Stream Compact Regions, OSE Water Right District Boundary, and Special Conditions Water Right Areas.
+- For tabular regulatory information, read the input files and generate temporary input dataframes for Interstate Stream Compact Regions, OSE Water Right District Boundary, and Special Conditions Water Right Areas.
 - Perform the following additional actions on the Interstate Stream Compact Regions tabular data...
     - *in_ReportingUnitName* = **Full_Name**
     - *in_ReportingUnitNativeID* = **OID_**